Skip to Calculator

 Time between delivery and compaction is limited.
 A standard asphalt delivery truck insulates the material, but it's still losing temperature at 8–10°F per minute on a cool day.
 Practical compaction window:

-Warm Mix Asphalt (WMA), produced at lower temperatures, extends the compaction window — another reason it's specified for long-haul projects or late-season paving.
+Warm Mix Asphalt (WMA), produced at lower temperatures, extends the compaction window.
+This is another reason it's specified for long-haul projects or late-season paving.

 Compaction Testing